drycc/workflow/src/managing-workflow/production-deployments.md

  - [Customizing Monitor][]

-## Enable TLS

-Using TLS to encrypt traffic (including Workflow client traffic, such as login credentials) is crucial.
-See [Platform SSL][] for the platform.

-## Scale Routers

-If all router pods in your cluster become unavailable then you will be unable to access the workflow API or any deployed applications.
-To reduce the potential of this happening it is recommended that you scale the drycc-router Deployment to run more than one router pod.
-This can be accomplished by running `kubectl --namespace=drycc scale --replicas=2 deployment/drycc-router`

 ## Using on-cluster registry with CNI

 If you are using [CNI](https://github.com/containernetworking/cni) for managing container network, you cannot use `hostPort` notation due to [this issue](https://github.com/kubernetes/kubernetes/issues/23920).